Polegate and Willingdon Medical Centre

 What is this all about please ?

-Sohanmati asked 12 days agoWe are creating a modern, purpose-built medical centre in Polegate and Willingdon.
+Sohanmati asked about 1 month agoWe are creating a modern, purpose-built medical centre in Polegate and Willingdon.
 This new facility responds to a critical shortage in local GP services and represents a major step toward improving healthcare for current and future residents.

 The centre is designed to meet growing healthcare needs by providing a high-quality, sustainable facility for two GP practices.
 Our goal is to improve access to care, support new models of integrated health delivery, and promote long-term wellbeing across the area.